Reviews for touring company Performances

 Published on May 11, 2013

 Priscilla Queen of the Desert is a rambunctious montage of 80s chart-toppers and truly magnificent costuming.
 The national tour which pulled into Austin last week is no exception.
 Unlike our trailer eateries, Priscilla (a fabulously renovated old bus) supports no hipsters, cowboys or college students typical to the Austin scene, but rather a trio of performers.
-Two drag queens and a transvestite are traveling through the outback to perform at one of their member's, Tick's, ex-wife's …
+Two drag queens and a transvestite are traveling through the outback to perform at one of their member's, Tick's, …

 Read more »